by Elena Govorova, Ph.D. Senior Ornithologist, Sikhote-Alin Nature Reserve

 Almost totally given over to agriculture, eastern Heilongjiang offers less and less habitat suitable for crakes and dozens of other environmentally sensitive birds.
 A trip through farming areas such as those we passed through yesterday shows dramatically what has been lost.
 Miles and miles of the formerly endless northern temperate forest here have been torn down and plowed under, in places down to the very last square inch.

 My wife Elaine Du and I are on a 17-day trip to her hometown of Boli in eastern Heilongjiang.
-Our trip started 26 May 2016.
-We birded the area twice in 2015, and I wrote this report.
+Our trip started 26 May.
+We birded the area twice last year, and I wrote this report.